Syed-nazif-hassan/restaurant-homepage/README.md

-# Restaurant Home Page Using Next.js And Tailwind CSS.
+# Restaurant Website Home Page Using Next.js And Tailwind CSS.

-## This project is a responsive restaurant homepage, optimized for various screen sizes, and developed using Next.js and Tailwind CSS.
+## This project is a responsive restaurant website homepage, optimized for various screen sizes, and developed using Next.js and Tailwind CSS.

 ### To run this project locally-